Grounded in nature, cacao is a clean and natural ingredient, and is the beginning of the chocolate-making process.

 Local hemp, sourced from awesome farmers.

-We source our hemp from our friends at Hudson Hemp, a certified, organic, non-GMO hemp farm located in the Hudson Valley.
+We source our hemp from our friends at Hudson Hemp, non-GMO hemp farm located in the Hudson Valley.
 Hudson Hemp uses bugs that are harmless to their plants to keep more destructive pests at bay.
 This practice does stress out the plants a bit, but it’s good stress that creates a higher yield, higher quality product.

 The full plants potential

 Hudson Hemp plants go through on-site cryo-ethanol extraction and then short-path distillation.
-They use certified organic, food-grade ethanol that evacuates and transfers an emulsion from stage to stage in a recirculating closed loop with a 90% solvent recovery rate.
+They use food-grade ethanol that evacuates and transfers an emulsion from stage to stage in a recirculating closed loop with a 90% solvent recovery rate.

 The cryo-ethanol extraction method has years of well-developed regulatory guidelines and is classified as GRAS by the FDA.